 In most cases, when a book has more than a handful of reviews, those reviews have been solicited.

 Is soliciting Amazon reviews ethical?

 One of the most frequent questions I get when it comes to soliciting book reviews is, is it ethical?
 Is it ethical to ask people to leave a review for your book?

 Don't approach friends and family who haven’t even read your book.
 And don't ask random people on the street to leave a vague comment with a 5-star rating.
 Those are both, of course, unethical.

 However, if you are asking people to read your book and then share an honest review, then that is ethical.
-You can even request that they mention that you gave them a free copy of your book in exchange for a review in the review itself.
+You can even request that they mention that you they received a free copy of your book in the review itself.